See quotes for black box car insurance that uses a device in your car to monitor your driving, and could make your insurance cheaper.

 Enter your details

 Get a black box car insurance cover quotes in minutes, simply enter a few details.
+Black box insurance, also known as telematics insurance, is car insurance that’s priced based on using technology to monitor your driving.

 Apply and save